SergeyGusarov1977/BLE_Device_PWA/README.md

 A very simple PWA application with BLE, HTML, CSS for the radio sensor.
+The site works at https://sergeygusarov1977.github.io/BLE_Device_PWA.
+To work with a BLE device, you need to install PWA via Chrome.